Murali-group/BoolODE/README.md

 If you use BoolODE in your research, please cite:

 Aditya Pratapa, Amogh Jalihal, Jeffrey Law, Aditya Bharadwaj, and T M Murali.
-Benchmarking algorithms for gene regulatory network inference from single-cell transcriptomic data, bioRxiv (2019). doi.org/10.1101/642926
+Benchmarking algorithms for gene regulatory network inference from single-cell transcriptomic data, Nature Methods, (2020). https://doi.org/10.1038/s41592-019-0690-6